wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

   name: value
 ```

 #### 2.4.15.
-Encryption key
+Encryption key {#}

 In order to remain stateless and not have to rely on a central cache to persist the refresh_tokens, the refresh token is encrypted and added as a cookie using **crypto/aes**.
 The key must be the same if you are running behind a load balancer.
 The key length should be either 16 or 32 bytes, depending or whether you want AES-128 or AES-256.

 #### 2.4.16.
-Claim matching
+Claim matching {#}

 The proxy supports adding a variable list of claim matches against the presented tokens for additional access control.
-You can match the 'iss' or 'aud' to the token or custom attributes; each of the matches are regexâ€™s.
+You can match the 'iss' or 'aud' to the token or custom attributes; each of the matches are regex¡¯s.
 For example, `--match-claims 'aud=sso.*'` or `--claim iss=https://.*'` or via the configuration file, like this:

 ```
 match-claims: